Littlegiant07/Learning-python/README.md

 # Learning-python

-These are my notes for learning pyton, google colab and github!
+These are my notes for learning python, Jupyter notebook, google colab and github!